translate/amagama/docs/settings.rst

 ``ENABLE_DATA_ALTERING_API``
   Default: ``False``

-  Indicates if the part of the amaGama API that allows data to be altered is enabled.
+  Enables the operations of the amaGama API that alters data.
+If set to ``False``, the system can be considered read-only.

   This doesn't affect to the part of the API that is used to perform queries that don't alter the data.
 For example retrieving translations is always